risuorg/risu/README.md

-  -l, --live            Work on a live system instead of a snapshot --list-plugins        Print a list of discovered plugins and exit --list-extensions     Print a list of discovered extensions and exit --description         With list-plugins, also outputs plugin description --output FILENAME, -o FILENAME
+  -l, --live            Work on a live system instead of a snapshot --list-plugins        Print a list of discovered plugins and exit --list-extensions     Print a list of discovered extensions and exit --list-categories     With list-plugins, also print a list and count of
+                        discovered plugin categories
+  --description         With list-plugins, also outputs plugin description --output FILENAME, -o FILENAME
                         Write results to JSON file FILENAME